 5. Loose Parts for Toddlers: How to Use Them Effectively

 Knowing what to teach your toddler can be a challenge, and planning those activities can be an even bigger challenge when you are trying to teach through your child’s interests.
 Knowing the expectations for toddler learning can help you plan activities that meet your child’s needs, but also allows you to follow their interests.
-Today we are going to just focus on what your toddler needs to know by the time they turn 3 years old.
-We will talk about the actual planning later in the week.

 I like to break up the toddler learning concepts into 5 sections: fine motor, gross motor, self-help/social, language, and cognitive.
 For toddlers, your main focus is going to be on the motor skills and self-help skills.
 Our most important goal with toddler learning is to lay the foundation for a love of learning.